Spnetic-5/Obstacle-Avoidance-Using-Ros-Gazebo/README.md

             └── world.launch                         # For launching Gazebo world

 ## Getting Started
-1. Clone this respository.
+1. Clone this repository.
 2. Launch your terminal and run the command `roslaunch my_worlds <world_name>.launch`.
-   This will launch the gazebo enviroment.
+   This will launch the gazebo environment.
 3. In another terminal, run the command `roslaunch my_robot_urdf robot.launch`.
-This will load the dd robot in the gazebo environment at origin.
+This will load the dd robot in the gazebo environment at the origin.
 4. In another terminal run `rosrun motion_plan OA.py`.
 This will start the robot and obstacle avoidance algorithm.

 ## Prerequisites